Arugula Salad With Peaches and Walnut Dressing

 Or check out our full list of delicious peach recipes.

-If you like this recipe, please leave a 5 star rating 🌟🌟🌟🌟🌟in the recipe card below.
-And if you REALLY like it, consider a review in the comments.
-Thanks very much!
+If you like this recipe, please leave a 5 star rating 🌟🌟🌟🌟🌟with a comment in the recipe card below.
+Thanks so much!

-Arugula Peach Salad With Walnut Dressing
+Arugula Salad With Peaches and Walnut Dressing

 Ingredients